GoogleCloudPlatform/cloud-run-mesh/README.md

     gcloud container clusters get-credentials ${CLUSTER_NAME} --zone ${CLUSTER_LOCATION} --project ${CONFIG_PROJECT_ID}
     ```

-1. Create a Google service account for the CloudRun app using the pattern: k8s-NAMESPACE ( custom names are
+1. Create a Google service account for the Cloud Run app using the pattern: k8s-NAMESPACE ( custom names are
   also possible, but require extra manual configuration )

     ```shell